wilsonsous/README-generator/README.md

   * [Tests](#tests)
   * [Questions](#questions)
   # Installation
-  The following necessary dependencies must be installed to run the application properly: undefined
+  The following necessary dependencies must be installed to run the application properly:
+  -inquirer
+  -node
+  -npm
   # Usage
-  ​This application is used for undefined
+  ​This application is used for any web developers including myself.
   # License
-  This project is license under the undefined license.
+  This project is license under the whoever license.
   # Contributing
-  ​Contributors: undefined
+  ​Contributors: Me, Myself, and I
   # Tests
-  To run tests, you need to run the following command: undefined
+  To run tests, you need to run the following command: node index.js
   # Questions
-  If you have any questions about the repo, open an issue or contact undefined directly undefined.
+  If you have any questions about the repo, open an issue or contact me at: souswilson@gmail.com